siddhpatil6/flutterquestions/README.md

 </ul>

 <h1>explain why dart is singlethreaded language?</h1>

+Dart is often described as single-threaded because of how it handles its main execution flow.
+In Dart, there is typically only one main thread of execution, which means that code is executed sequentially, one operation at a time.
+This is in contrast to multi-threaded languages, where multiple threads can run simultaneously, allowing for concurrent operations.

+However, Dart can still perform asynchronous operations using features like futures and async/await.
+These allow Dart programs to perform non-blocking operations, such as network requests or file I/O, without blocking the main thread.
+While these operations may run concurrently, they do not create additional threads.
+Instead, they leverage event loops and callbacks to manage the flow of execution, maintaining Dart's single-threaded nature.

+In summary, Dart is considered single-threaded because it primarily relies on a single main thread for executing code, but it can still handle asynchronous operations without blocking the main thread.

 <h1>what is websocket?</h1>
 <h1>what is block pattern?</h1>
 <h1>what is difference between package and plugin ?</h1>

+Plugins are nothing but a part of the Flutter Packages which is platofrm dependent

+Dart Packages: General packages written in Dart, for example the path package.
+Some of these might contain Flutter specific functionality and thus have a dependency on the Flutter framework, restricting their use to Flutter only, for example the fluro package.

+Plugin Packages: A specialized Dart package that contains an API written in Dart code combined with one or more platform-specific implementations.
+Plugin packages can be written for Android (using Kotlin or Java), iOS (using Swift or Objective-C), web, macOS, Windows, or Linux, or any combination thereof.
+A concrete example is the url_launcher plugin package